astricus/FormApp/README.md

 # FormApp
 This is a test form submitting application.
+It was created using a React project template with ASP.NET Core, Material UI Sign-in side template.

 ## Overview of Stack
 - Server